-Overheated thermostats and frequent power failures are two signs of a circuit overload.
+Overheated thermostats, frequent power failures, and malfunctioning hot tubs are signs of breakers tripping due to circuit overload.
 As a result, you should consider upgrading your electrical panel.
 Or, in some cases, if you have an older home, for example, it may make the most sense to install a dedicated circuit for your heated floors.
 Speak with an electrician to discuss your options.

 2. Faulty Wall Thermostat

 Many radiant floor heating issues stem from the thermostat—thankfully, this is one of the easiest problems to fix.

 To establish if your thermostat is the culprit, first make sure power is reaching the unit.
 How?
 Use a non-contact voltage tester to identify if there is voltage present.
 If there is none, head to the service panel and look for a blown fuse.
 Then, simply replace the fuse or reset the breaker to solve the problem.

 If you see that you do have power at the thermostat, use the same non-contact voltage tester to check for voltage at the splice box (for an electrical system) or the zone valve (for a hydronic system).
 No power at these locations means that your thermostat is broken, and you need to purchase a new one.